 - American Pipit

-Eco-boat trips in July to September or canoe and kayak along the north inlet coast, the trekkers or adventurers/ visitors can view scenery of nature in distance, the plant life, or berries in the area on site.
-Chesterfield Inlet is along the coast of Hudson Bay where saltwater interchanged with ecosystem of natural fresh water (river flows), on the north channel route of Chesterfield Inlet; between Chester and south of Baker Lake, that add in low and high tide channels/ stream.
-Trekkers/ adventurers generally begin kayak/ canoe along the route from Chester to various destination such as Baker Lake that takes about a week to arrive to its destinations determine on weather.
+Eco-boat trips (canoe or kayak) takes place during ice free season July to September along north inlet coast.
+Trekkers, adventurers or visitors can view scenery of nature in distance i.e. plant life or berries on tundra.
+Chesterfield Inlet is along coast of Hudson Bay where saltwater interchanged (combined) ecosystem of natural fresh water enroute north between Chester channel coast and south of Baker Lake.
+This add in low and high tide channel stream currents along coastal areas.
+Trekkers or adventurers generally begin kayak or canoe enroute from Chester to various destination such as Baker Lake, Rankin Inlet, Repulse Bay or to other destinations.
+Venture takes about a week to arrive to its destinations determine on weather.

-The entrance to the inlet has a number of wildlife/ marine mammals where belugas feed on marine life, an ringed seals/ harp seals, and bearded seals patrol the shallows.
-An frequent migrating caribou or musk-ox, arctic hare, fox/ wolf can be seen, an often polar bear/ grizzly bear may be spotted.
-Often moose may be spotted.
-During open water season cargo vessel ships/ barges can be seen sailing/ anchored along the inlet from Chester to Baker or back during sea-lift season.
+Entrance to inlet has a number of wildlife or marine mammals where belugas feed on marine life, and ringed seals, harp seals or bearded seals patrol the shallows.
+Frequent migrating caribou, musk-ox, arctic hare or fox and wolf often can be seen, including at times polar bear or grizzly bear may be spotted.
+In rare occasion, tree line moose may be spotted migrating.
+During open water season cargo vessels or barges can be spotted sailing or anchored along inlet from Chester to Baker or back during sea-lift season.

-In spring, summer or fall season migratory birds migrate in Chesterfield Inlet area or on the islands can be viewed near Chesterfield Inlet.
-In April/ May, ice floe-edge begins to break-up during spring, broken ice starts to flow through north and south of Chesterfield Inlet coast; take a photo op of floe-edge in distance/ ice flowing along inlet coast or catch a glimpse of seals prowling or eider ducks.
-The arctic char commercial fishing begins June through late August/ September with the Iqalukpik Fish Plant.
-The commercial fishermen cast their nets along the coast during low tide commercial fishing season.
+In spring to fall season, migratory birds migrate along Chesterfield Inlet area that can be viewed near the community on islands.
+In April to May, ice floe-edge begins to break-up during spring; broken ice starts to flow north and south of Chesterfield Inlet coast.
+The arctic char starts to run on river coast during spring ice break up.
+Take a photo op of floe-edge in distance or ice flowing along inlet coast or catch a glimpse of seals prowling or the eider ducks and migratory Canada goose.
+The Iqalukpik Fish Plant arctic char commercial fishing operates until June and late August to September.
+Commercial fishermen can be spotted casting their nets along coast during low tide fishing season.